rispr/phreeqc_web/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1e-j7Yw3rTu8PTON-XK4d7FBYb8Z-0Yyd?usp=sharing)

-The purpose of this project is to make all the features of PHREEQC available online.
+The purpose of this project is to make all the features of PHREEQC available online, in an interface that works right away.
+No need to download or install anything.

-Phreeqc Web consists of a Python script which executes IPhreeqc and it is designed to run out-of-the-box in the cloud, with all the capabilities of the desktop graphical user interface.
+Phreeqc Web consists of a Python script which executes IPhreeqc and it is designed to run out-of-the-box in a jupiter notebook hosted on Google Colab, with all the capabilities of the desktop graphical user interface.

 The implementation has been possibile through the Python package "phreeqpy" (https://www.phreeqpy.com/).